adrienmeli/dn1/docs/00-course-data.md

 On peut se demander si tout cela n’est pas un peu exagéré. & It can be wondered whether all of this has been somewhat blown out of proportion.\\
 \cellcolor{gray!6}{Pourquoi les ingénieurs seraient-ils compétents en-dehors de leur domaine d’expertise?} & \cellcolor{gray!6}{Why would engineers be competent outside their field of expertise?}\\
 Les écoles du centre de l’Amérique ont peut-être réduit leur utilisation des ordinateurs en cours. & Schools in Middle America may have reduced their use of computers in class.\\
+\addlinespace
+\cellcolor{gray!6}{Si je suis d’accord avec vous sur ce point, je souhaiterais cependant dire la chose suivante.} & \cellcolor{gray!6}{Even though I do agree with you on this point, however I would like to say the following.}\\
+Cet argument ne tient pas debout ! & This argument doesn’t have a leg to stand on!\\
+\cellcolor{gray!6}{Après avoir écouté les arguments de la partie adverse, je dois dire que je suis loin d’être convaincu.} & \cellcolor{gray!6}{After listening to the opposite side’s arguments, I must say I am not even remotely convinced.}\\
+Il est évident que vous mentez de façon éhontée ! & It is obvious you are lying through your teeth!\\
 \bottomrule
 \end{longtable}